 - Standard power-operated and heated mirrors

 - Optional headlight washers

-Passenger volume comes in at 101 cubic feet — the same as the X5.
+Passenger volume comes in at 101 cubic feet.
 Cargo volume behind the third row is 11.1 cubic feet.
 The rear seats fold down, as does the front passenger seat.
-With all seats stowed, maximum cargo volume measures 85.1 cubic feet, which is the best of the group.
+With all seats stowed, maximum cargo volume measures 85.1 cubic feet.
+Interior features include:

 - Available leather or premium leather seating

 - Available aluminum or real wood trim

 - Optional heated front seats

 The XC90 has two powertrain offerings, including a rare-for-Volvo V-8.
 The R-Design model gets a sport-tuned suspension with thicker front/rear stabilizer bars and firmer springs and struts.
 Mechanical features include: